cdktf/cdktf-provider-launchdarkly/docs/featureFlag.typescript.md

 - *Type:* string

-A unique key that will be used to reference the flag in your code.
+The unique feature flag key that references the flag in your application code.

+A change in this field will force the destruction of the existing resource and the creation of a new one.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.0/docs/resources/feature_flag#key FeatureFlag#key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.1/docs/resources/feature_flag#key FeatureFlag#key}

 ---